ankorstore/yokai/docs/modules/fxtrace.md

 This module makes available the [TracerProvider](https://github.com/open-telemetry/opentelemetry-go) in Yokai dependency injection system.

-It is built on top of `OpenTelemetry`, see its [documentation](https://github.com/open-telemetry/opentelemetry-go) for more details about available methods
+It is built on top of `OpenTelemetry`, see its [documentation](https://github.com/open-telemetry/opentelemetry-go) for more details about available methods.

 You can inject the tracer provider where needed, but it's recommended to use the one carried by the `context.Context` when possible (for automatic traces correlation).